 “Muskurane ki wajah tum ho” – Here is a song dedicated to your dental habits.
-For it is because of the oral hygiene that you are able to smile with your pearly teeth showing.
+For it is because of oral hygiene that you are able to smile with your pearly teeth showing.
 But maintaining good sanitation is a practice that starts from a very young age.
-Unlike adults, children are more prone to have cavities and thus require more care.
+Unlike adults, children are more prone to cavities and thus require more care.
 Common dental mistakes are sometimes made with kids’ teeth.

 In this article, we will expand on some mistakes that parents make with their kid’s teeth.